 Position your lav perfectly centered on the chest.
 Too high makes your voice sound wrapped up or as if you’re speaking with a scarf over your mouth.
 The reason is that the mic is shadowed by your chin.
 Place it too far down and your voice will sound thinner and less clear.
 So balance the placement and figure out at least a foot or less from the mouth.

 The biggest advantage of lapel microphones is the feature that they can be clipped to a collar or tie and that they can be concealed.
-Once you have it positioned properly, it requires little operation and allows you to use it hands-free.
-You can talk, record, do presentations, attend online meetings and enjoy your mic with ease.
+Once you’ve got it in the right place, it’s not too difficult to use and lets you operate it without using your hands.
+You may easily use your microphone to communicate, record, make presentations, participate in online meetings, and more.

 If the lav mic is not positioned correctly, it can cause your audio to sound thin, squeaky, or distorted.
 Plus, the crunching of your clothing can worsen the background noise as it leaks into the track.
 Look for the best placement for your lav.